Where can I download instructions?

 I’m ready to send the stuff back.
 What now?

 Assuming you followed directions, no markings should be in the score, only Post-It Notes.
-Take out the Post-It Notes (wasn’t that easy?) and simply mail the score back.
+Take out the Post-It Notes (wasn’t that easy?) and simply mail the score back through a safe and insurable method.
 If you did not follow directions and you made pencil marks in the score, erase all pencil marks carefully and thoroughly, and without damaging the score.
 I don’t want to see any evidence the score has been written in.
 Do not use the eraser on the back of a pencil!
-A full-sized proper gummy eraser, not just the one on the back of that pencil that has been sitting in your drawer for two years, is recommended.
-It will damage the score much less, and will take you much less time.
+A full-sized proper gummy eraser, not just the one on the back of that pencil that has been sitting in your drawer for two years, is highly recommended.
+A proper eraser will damage the score much less, and will take you less time.
 Now, remove any binding material (paper clips, etc.) from the score and return it to Chadwick Creative Arts, 6 Nantucket Court, Medford NJ 08055.
 Scores returned with pencil marks and/or binding material are charged a $100 damage fee for repair, regardless of how many or how few markings there are.
 Scores returned beyond re-use (such as scores written into with pen or trashed beyond the ability to be rented to others) will be returned to you and you will be responsible for the purchase price of the score (see your contract for details).

 How do I mark cuts?